FAQ A-100

 Zuhilfenahme eines Schraubenziehers abgezogen werden.
 Der Sicherungshalter ist

 ein kleines schwarzes Kunststoffteil, das im Netzeingang steckt.
-Folgende
+Das folgende

-The fuse is located at the mains inlet on the rear panel of the A-100 frame
+The mains fuse is located at the mains inlet on the rear panel of the A-100 frame

-(exception: suitcase version with mains inlet at the front).
-One
+(exception: the older suitcase version A-100P6 with mains inlet at the front).

 has to disconnect the mains cable and remove the fuse holder (e.g. with the aid